remichartier/003_LinuxIssuesAndTricks/20220208_2303_FrequentTerminalCommandsUsed.md

 '''rsync -r --progress file1 file2'''
 -r for recursive if dealing with folders.
 --progress to show progress
+--ignore-existing (ignore files already existing on the receiver side)

 ## Get list of packages installed on Ubuntu

 Source: https://www.cyberciti.biz/faq/apt-get-list-packages-are-installed-on-ubuntu-linux/